oraichain/oraidex-sdk/specs/obridge/orai-ton.md

 **Parameters**:

-- `tonRecipient` : ton recipient address
+- `tonRecipient` : ton recipient address.
 - `amount`: amount of token that you want to send.
 - `tokenDenomOnTon`: token denom address on ton.
 With ton native token it will be **ton zero address** and with jetton token, it will be **jetton master address**.
 - `timeoutTimestamp`: timeout timestamp of packet.